MEMBERSHIP | VOLUNTEER | DONATE

 Preschool (ages 3 to young 5’s)

-Come for story time, a visit to the sugar bush, collect sap, take part in hands-on demonstrations, visit the sugar shack for a sweet treat all makes for a fun and educational trip!
+Learn about where maple syrup comes from, a visit to the sugar bush, collect sap, take part in hands-on demonstrations, visit the sugar shack for a sweet treat all makes for a fun and educational trip!
 Program stations are in/out-doors.
+Lots of hands-on activities.
 Please dress for the weather!

 Printable Brochures